 - Evaluating any impacts on your team and personnel changes

-- Using software to rework and improve your workflow
+- Using software to create automated approval processes and improve your workflow

-Each of these steps is important, but there are ways to make them even more efficient.
+Each of these approval process steps is important, but there are ways to improve them and make them even more efficient.
 Let’s take a closer look at each one.

 Assessing the Need for a Supplier

-The first step in the vendor approval process is assessing need.
-This involves determining what products or services you will require from a potential vendor and whether or not they’re able to provide them within the price range and time frame you need them in.
+The first step in designing custom approval processes, and the vendor approval process in general, is assessing need.
+This involves determining what products or services you will require from a potential vendor and whether or not they’re able to provide these products or services within the price range and time frame you need them in.

-One of the best ways to begin a proper assessment is to create a Request for Information (RFI).
-This document outlines your specific requirements and allows vendors to bid on providing those products or services.
+One of the best ways to begin a proper assessment and better manage approval processes, is to create a Request for Information (RFI).
+This document outlines your specific requirements and allows vendors to bid on their opportunity to provide those products or services.

 RFIs can be sent out electronically or by mail, and they usually have a deadline for responses.